oddbookworm/Basic-Engine/README.md

 # Basic-Engine
-A basic game engine for practice\n
-Requires the SFML library
+A basic game engine for practice.
+This code requires the SFML library and [this json library](https://github.com/nlohmann/json), which is already included as json.hpp.